Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Experiments

+VCD contrasts outputs from original and distorted visual inputs, while VDD uses text-only inputs.
+However, Adding random noise or omitting visual inputs at inference create discrepancies not present during training, leading to degraded performance and reduced robustness, especially on benchmarks like MMBench, where outputs are short and deterministic.
+Greedy Sampling, which selects most probable token, offers limited tolerance for the introduced noise, making these methods less effective.
+By contrast, Nucleus Sampling introduces randomness by sampling from a probability distribution, which mitigate sensitivity to noise, making these methods appear effective.
+However, this randomness may harm performance in tasks requiring precise outputs (e.g., multi-choice QA), often underperforming compared to Greedy Sampling.

-In contrast, \IFG employs a learnable soft visual prompt to replace visual inputs, which serves as a placeholder that maintains input patterns while suggesting the model to prioritize the text input. \IFG keeps consistency for the model inputs during training and inference and improves the overall performance under both decoding strategies.
+In contrast, \IFG replaces visual inputs with a learnable soft visual prompt that preserves input patterns while compelling model to prioritize text inputs.
+It ensures consistency between training and inference, enabling \IFG to deliver robust gains under both decoding strategies.
+Additional comparisons in \Cref{sec:sig_compare} further demonstrate \IFG's effectiveness against IBD~\citep{IBD}, ICD~\citep{ICD}, VDD-UNK~\citep{zhang2024debiasingmultimodallargelanguage}, and a variant using a blank image.